This is a comment log_connections = yes syslog = 2 search_path = '$user, public'

 raise this value if you have clients that touch many

 different tables in a single transaction.
 This option can

 When a password is specified in CREATE USER or ALTER USER without writing either ENCRYPTED or UNENCRYPTED, this flag determines whether the password is to be encrypted.
 The default is on (encrypt the password).

 The TCP port the server listens on; 5432 by default.
 This option can only be set at server start.

 This variable specifies the order in which schemas are searched when an object (table, data type, function, etc.) is referenced by a simple name with no schema component.
 When there are objects of identical names in different schemas, the one found first in the search path is used.
 An object that is not in any of the schemas in the search path can only be referenced by specifying its containing schema with a qualified (dotted) name.

-one of the list items is the special value $user, then the schema having the name
+of the list items is the special value $user, then the schema having the same

 $user is ignored.)